- month in a minute

 This is a one day event with several short learning opportunities where Cub Scouts or Scouts BSA Scouts can earn one or more Nova Awards that same day!
 There’s also a midway of activities and displays just for fun and for all ages.
 You can learn more information by visiting our STEMboree page, located at this link.

 This weekend STEM event is designed to get Scouts BSA youth started on earning the prestigious NOVA Award and start learning STEM skills, such as Robotics, Welding, Engineering, Automotive Maintenance, and more.
 You can learn more by visiting this page.

-Distinguished Conservation Service Award Weekend (for Scouts BSA)
+Conservation Awards Weekend (for Scouts BSA)

 “Up and Away” Nova Award classes at iFLY (for all Scouts)

 Our council’s STEM NOVA committee has teamed up with iFLY to offer a fun way for your Scouts to work on the BSA’s “Up and Away” Nova Award.
 There is a version for members of Cub Scout Packs, STEM Scouts Labs, and Scouts BSA Troops.
 To learn more, visit this page.

 Learn the basics of coding in just a few hours and start building your own mobile app!
 The Hour of Code program combines the awesome computer lab facilities at the Austin Community College Highland Campus with professional mentors from leading tech companies in our area.
 To learn more, visit this page.

 A free workday where Scouts entering the Innovation Design Challenge can get help from technology industry mentors in designing and building their mobile applications.
 To learn more, visit this page.

 Innovation Design Challenge (for all Scouts)